 Bake in the oven until the edges look puffy and honey-colored.
 Revel in the delicious smells permeating your kitchen as you wait for it to cool before cutting and serving.

 Are you ready to try this mushroom ricotta tart recipe yourself?
+Full recipe can be found below!

 - Before starting, ensure you have read all instructions for your puff pastry dough.
 Normally, store-bought frozen puff pastry will requiring thawing in the refrigerator overnight or, 2 hours in room temperature.